Healthcare Jobs at MaineHealth with Visa Sponsorship

 - Education: Graduate of an accredited School of Nursing required; BSN preferred.

-- License/Certifications: Current applicable state(s) license as a Registered Professional Nurse required.
+- Licensure/Certification: Current applicable state(s) license as a Registered Professional Nurse required.
 Current BLS certification required or must obtain within 30 days of start date.
+Other certifications may be required specific to area of practice or in accordance with Department guidelines.

 Hiring Scam Alert